 | Budget Adequacy | Moderate (0.55) | Moderate |

-Critical Insight: Notice that the top factors aren't about technology—they're about people and process.
+💡 Critical Insight: The top success factors aren't about technology—they're about people and process.
 This is why our methodology emphasizes People, Process, Technology in that order.

 This is the #1 cause of CRM project failure.
 The technology works fine—people just don't use it.
 That's why we invest heavily in user adoption, training, and change management in every engagement.